-We have breastfeeding expertise and can offer encouragement and insights based on helping lots of women nurse their babies—better outcomes.
+We have breastfeeding expertise and can offer encouragement and insights based on helping lots of parents nurse their babies—better outcomes.

 It would be impossible to list all of the ways a good doula can help improve a couple's odds of a normal birth, but this gives you an idea of how our support impacts outcomes for moms and babies.
 Your doula brings skills and knowledge to the birth team that no one else can offer.
 If you're interested in the nitty gritty of this question, you might enjoy this blog post that our owner Jessica English wrote for DONA International: The Doula Difference: Lowering Cesarean Rates.

 Your doula comes into your birth space with an open mind and an open heart.
 We're not there to carry out some agenda, we're there to help you have the best birth possible, whatever that looks like for you.
 We'll talk in-depth during our prenatal meetings to learn more about what kind of birth you envision, and we'll put all our energy toward helping you get there.

 When people use pain medication, the birth gets more complex.
 Sometimes our help is even more important in these situations!
 For nitrous oxide or narcotics, we can help you know when these medications might be helpful, and help you manage the side effects.
 With an epidural, we're focused on minimizing side effects and also using tools like the peanut ball to help keep your pelvis open and gravity working in your favor.
 Sometimes pain medication doesn't work as expected, but movement and coping tools are suddenly limited—your doula will get you through.